The Book of Fish: Release

 The film was theatrically released on March 31, 2021 by Megabox.

 The Book of Fish has been invited at the 20th New York Asian Film Festival.
 It was featured in 'Standouts' strand and screened at Lincoln Center and SVA Theatre in the two-week festival held from August 6 to 22, 2021 in New York.
 It was also selected in 'Korean Cinema Today - Panorama Section' at 26th Busan International Film Festival and will be screened in the festival in October 2021.
 The film was also screened at 10th Korean Film Festival Frankfurt on October 23, 2021.
 On May 6, 2022, it was screened at the Habitat International Film Festival (HIFF), at the Habitat Center in New Delhi.

 In 2022, it was selected as one of the films in 'The Actor, Sol Kyung-gu' special exhibition event at 26th Bucheon International Fantastic Film Festival to honour actor Sul Kyung-gu.

+The Book of Fish reunites Sul Kyung-gu and Byun Yo-han, who had previously worked together in the film Cold Eyes.